The fluctuations of the giant cluster for percolation on random split trees: Proof of Theorem

 Recall that the cardinalities $(n_{v}, 1 \leq d_{n}(v) \leq m_{n})$ are not independent random variables and thus the sequence $(\xi_{v}, 1 \leq d_{n}(v) \leq m_{n}) \cup (\xi^{\prime}_{i}, i \in \mathbb{N})$ is not a triangular array.
 However, conditional on $\mathcal{F}_{m_{n}}$, the $\sigma$-field generated by $(n_{v}, 1 \leq d_{n}(v) \leq m_{n})$, the sequence $(\xi_{v}, 1 \leq d_{n}(v) \leq m_{n}) \cup (\xi^{\prime}_{i}, i \in \mathbb{N})$ is a triangular array where $(\xi^{\prime}_{i}, i \in \mathbb{N})$ is a deterministic sequence.

-Finally, the proof of Theorem \ref{Theo2} is going to be completed via a classical theorem for convergence of sums of triangular arrays to infinitely divisible distributions; see e.g. \cite[Theorem 15.28]{Kall2002}.
+Finally, the proofs of Theorem \ref{Theo2} and Theorem \ref{NewTheo2} are going to be completed via a classical theorem for convergence of sums of triangular arrays to infinitely divisible distributions; see e.g. \cite[Theorem 15.28]{Kall2002}.
 In this direction, we need the following result.
+For the sake of simplicity, we introduce the following notation.
+For any constants $\theta, x >0$,